SilentSpringInstitute/ej_ucmr3/README.md

-# ej_ucmr3
+# Socioeconomic disparities in exposures to PFAS and other unregulated industrial drinking water contaminants in U.S. public water systems

-Code associated with the UCMR3 paper entitled "Socioeconomic disparities in exposures to PFAS and other unregulated industrial drinking water contaminants in U.S. public water systems"
+## README file

-Libraries used
+## Libraries used
   * tidyverse
   * janitor
   * readxl